Henriques family

 Henriques is a Portuguese surname meaning Son of Henrique (Henry).
 The Henriques family has many branches, each with a somewhat different surname.
 In 16th century Portugal, dozens of New Christian families used the name singly or in combination with others, such as Henriques de Castro, Cohen Henriques Eanes, Henriques de Souza, Henriques de Sousa, Henriques Faro, Mendes Henriques, Gabay Henriques, Lopes Henriques, Gomes Henriques, Henriques da Costa, Henriques da Granada, Henriques Coelho, and many more.
 Once they left Portugal and reverted to Judaism, they took more Jewish first names and often inserted Jewish tribal designations, such as Cohen and Israel, just before "Henriques", such as Cohen Henriques and Israel Henriques.

-Nevertheless, the Henriques family that fled Portugal during and after the Spanish Inquisition are all descended or related to the patriarch of the family, Henriques Dias Milao-Caceres.
+Nevertheless, part of the Henriques family that fled Portugal during and after the Spanish Inquisition are descended or related to the patriarch of the family, Henriques Dias Milao-Caceres.

 Origins

 The Henriques family descend from the Jews of Spain, who fled from religious persecution to Portugal in 1492.
 Although led to believe they would be permitted to practice Judaism freely in Portugal, they were forcibly converted to Catholicism upon their arrival.
 These "Marranos", or "New Christians", continued to strongly relate to their Jewish origins and married each other.
 Their descendants became assimilated, participating in and contributing to the economic life of Portugal and its empire.
 Some were elevated to the peerage for their patriotism.